Last Updated on February 9, 2022 by Carla Jonas

-Find your dream piece of jewelry featuring dainty chains and lovely black pearls in our Tin Cup Jewelry Collection.
-Whether you’re shopping for earrings, bracelets or necklaces, tin cup jewelry perfectly merges modern design with the most timeless gemstones, in mesmerizing dark and iridescent finishes.
+Find your dream piece of jewelry featuring dainty chains and gems of the sea including Tahitian and Freshwater Pearls in our Tin Cup Jewelry Collection.
+Whether you’re shopping for earrings, bracelets or necklaces, tin cup jewelry perfectly merges modern design with the most timeless gemstones, in mesmerizing iridescent finishes.

 Black Pearls at the Beach / on Vacation